codecarrotlabs/blog.codecarrot.net/_posts/code/go/2017-10-02-vector-operations-in-go.md

 ![Dot product geometric definition](http://blog.codecarrot.net/images/geometric_dot_product_codirectional.svg)

-This two cases give us a way to determine if two rays are orthogonal or codirectional, which has a huge meaning when evaluating materials of objects.
+This two cases give us a way to determine if two rays are orthogonal or co-directional, which has a huge meaning when evaluating materials of objects.

 With the theoretical stuff out of the way, let's proceed with the implementation: